Local Beekeeping Classes

 Honey isn't Honey

 An article recently came out that many commercial honeys contain no pollen.
 However, the FDA requires the presence of pollen to be considered "Honey" so origin can be determined.
 This has been known since 2010 and the FDA still allows this.
+(Previous article has been removed, this speaks to the same topic.)

 Northern Bee Network